francespinnock/francespinnock.github.io/_pages/bio.md

 subtitle:
 description: Frances Pinnock - Biography
 ---
 Frances Pinnock (b.
-1990 Bristol, UK) is a visual artist living and working in London, UK.
-Her practice encompasses sculpture, painting, drawing and installation.
-She was a recipient of the 2024 Ingram Prize and holds an MA in sculpture from the Royal College of Art, London.
+1990 Bristol, UK) is a visual artist living and working in London, UK with a practice encompassesing sculpture, painting, drawing and installation.
 <br/>
 <br/>